sequoiatree/sequoiatree.github.io/src/textbooks/relational-databases/sql-dml/Chapter.md

 -

 As always, we begin with the `FROM` clause.
 (Recall that each clause in a SQL query happens in the order it's written, except for `SELECT` which happens last.)
 The `FROM` clause tells us we're interested in the `Person` table.
-(You may notice I've nulled out a coule values, for the sake of demonstration.)
+(You may notice I've nulled out a couple values, for the sake of demonstration.)

 ---